SOFware/contours/README.md

 This project is managed with [Reissue](https://github.com/SOFware/reissue).

+Add git trailers for changelog entries according to the [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) format.

 To release a new version, make your changes and be sure to update the CHANGELOG.md.

 To release a new version: